Asian shares mostly gain as eyes turn to meetings at the White House and Jackson Hole

 Sandisk fell 4.6% despite reporting a profit for the latest quarter that blew past analysts’ expectations.
 Investors focused instead on the data storage company’s forecast for profit in the current quarter, which came up short of Wall Street’s.

-In other dealings early Monday, U.S. benchmark crude oil shed 2 cents to $62.82 per barrel, while Brent crude, the international standard, gave up 6 cents to $65.79 per barrel.
+In other dealings early Monday, U.S. benchmark crude oil rose 24 cents to $63.04 per barrel, while Brent crude, the international standard, climbed 16 cents to $66.01 per barrel.